Thank you for reading our post, please rate this article at the end.

 Vinegar

-Dilute 5 percent vinegar, the sort that is offered in grocery shops for the purpose of using it in cooking, at the rate of 1 tablespoon every 16-ounce bottle of spray vinegar.
+Dilute 5 percent vinegar, offered in grocery shops for cooking, at 1 tablespoon for every 16-ounce bottle of spray vinegar.

 The dilution should be sprayed onto the mold.
 Again, it’s possible that more than one misting will be necessary.